Core Web Vitals

 Google's set of three performance metrics — LCP, INP, and CLS — that measure page experience and directly influence both search rankings and conversion rates.

 Core Web Vitals are a set of three standardised performance metrics defined by Google that measure real-world user experience on webpages.
-They became official Google ranking signals in 2021 and are also direct conversion rate influencers.
+They became official Google ranking signals in 2021 and are also direct conversion rate influencers — independent of their SEO implications.

 The Three Core Web Vitals